-Description: Vernal pools are temporarily ponded, small, shallow depressions usually located within an upland forest.
-They are typically flooded in spring or after a heavy rainfall, but are usually dry during summer.
-Many vernal pools are filled again in autumn.
+Description: Vernal pools are temporarily, small, shallow depressions usually located within an upland forest.
+They are typically flooded in spring after snow melt, or after a heavy rainfall, but are usually dry during summer and may fill again in autumn.
 The substrate is dense leaf litter over hydric soils.
 Vernal pools typically occupy a confined basin (i.e., a standing water body without a flowing outlet), but may have an intermittent stream flowing out of it during high water.
-Since vernal pools cannot support fish populations, there is no threat of fish predation on amphibian eggs or invertebrate larvae.
-Vernal pools are home to SGCN salamanders such as the blue-spotted salamander, Jefferson's salamander and marbled salamander.
+Since vernal pools cannot support fish populations, there is no threat of fish predation on amphibian eggs and larvae.
+Vernal pools are home to SGCN salamanders such as the blue-spotted salamander, Jefferson's salamander and marbled salamander